uncbiag/shapmagn/README.md

 conda create -n shapmagn python=3.6 conda activate shapmagn
 ```
-0. (Optional) if you cannot find nvcc in system, you can install via
+0.(Optional) if you cannot find nvcc in system, you can install via
 ```angular2html
 conda install -c conda-forge cudatoolkit-dev=11.2
 ```
-1. (Optional) Please use python=3.6 to workaround a known buffer overflow bug in vtk-9.0,
+1.(Optional) Please use python=3.6 to workaround a known buffer overflow bug in vtk-9.0,
 we recommend

 For system support apt-get: